neurosips/neurosips.github.io/EEGAtlas/EEGAtlas.md

 ---

 <h1>EEG Atlas</h1>
 We have gathered the following EEG Atlas for the adult and child neurology residents and fellows.
 The following collection is mainly based on the <i><a href="https://pubmed.ncbi.nlm.nih.gov/35904042/" targe="_blank">"must-know" EEG findings</a></i> by Nascimento et al with some modifications.

-The following collection would have not been possible without supervision and mentorship of <i>Dr. Ritu Bagla</i>.

 <h2> Normal EEG </h2>
 <li> <a href='/EEGAtlas/normal-eeg/Awake_adult_PDR'> Awake, adult PDR  </a>
 <li> <a href='/EEGAtlas/normal-eeg/Awake_pediatric_PDR'> Awake, pediatric PDR </a>
 <li> <a href='/EEGAtlas/normal-eeg/Drowsiness_slowing_of_PDR'> Drowsiness, slowing of PDR  </a>